sanfanling/mine-sweeper/README.md

 # mine sweeper
-## mine sweeper is cloned from classic windows game, written with PyQt
+## It is a PyQt5 version of classic windows mine sweeper game.
+The final purpose of this application is no experience between clone version and windows classic version

 ### Dependency:
 * python >= 3.7